TREE MAINTENANCE AND SPECIFICATIONS

 CROWN CLEAN

-Use directional pruning where possible to future growth is directed away from buildings and lights.
+Use directional pruning where possible so future growth is directed away from buildings, lights, and other specified targets.

-Do not strip out the interior foliage leaving only live branches at the ends of branches.
+Do not strip out interior foliage or leave live growth only at branch ends.

 CROWN RAISE